i9or/blog/content/posts/2023-02-07-tic-tac-toe-setup.md

 ![Build output](/images/2023-02-07/screenshot-build-output.png "CMake build output")

-Now we are ready to add the basic SFML code to our game, replace `main.cpp` contents with the next code:
+Now we're ready to add the basic SFML code to our game, replace `main.cpp` contents with the next code:

 ```cpp